 If your application is unsuccessful, you may wish to consider reapplying.
 In accordance with the Data Protection Act, all information on unsuccessful candidates is destroyed at the end of each admissions round, so no written record of your previous applications is kept should you reapply.
 We are happy to provide feedback, on request, to unsuccessful candidates, and if you let us know that you are considering reapplication then we can give advice on this too.
 In all cases, feedback letters are written individually using the interview reports and, as a consequence, may take a month or two to reach you.
 Feedback is generally given to your UCAS referee other than in exceptional circumstances.

-The University of Cambridge does not take part in Clearing so please do not contact the University in this instance.
-The outcomes of admissions decisions in January are final and it is not possible to revisit unsuccessful applications.
+The University of Cambridge does not take part in Clearing.
 You are, of course, most welcome to apply during the next admissions round.

 First and foremost, we look for evidence of academic ability and a strong interest in your subject.
 This can be seen through predicted grades in line with our typical conditional offers (shown on our courses pages), but interviewers will also be interested to hear how you have explored your interest above and beyond the school curriculum, for example through wider reading.
 We are less interested in irrelevant extracurricular activities (sports, Duke of Edinburgh award, school leadership etc.).
 We recommend that around 80% of your personal statement should be academically oriented, giving specific examples about what interests you about your subject.
 There is no secret formula to a good personal statement - it needs to be personal to you and your reasons for wanting to study the course you are applying for.

 Having work experience is not expected for any of our courses.
 We are mostly interested in your academic interests and abilities and you should not be deterred from applying if you do not have any work experience.